Around thirty-six days earlier…

 Detective Luke Fox arrived at the crime scene in DUMBO having been alerted by the first response police unit.
 The area had already been cordoned off with crime scene tape.
 Trapped inside was a lone parked vehicle, a blue BMW sedan.
 From where he stood Luke noticed that the driver’s side window was smashed.

 The area where the vehicle was parked was in Le Sands Drive, immediately adjacent to Stacey Park, a small space of treed parkland in DUMBO.
-The park was located only streets away from the Fenway residential housing projects where ten fourteen-story buildings densely occupied the landscape upon which they stood.
+The park was located only streets away from the Fenway residential housing projects where ten fourteen-story buildings densely stood.

 The Fenway projects was renowned for its high crime rate and violence, with many tenants and visitors paying little respect to the acceptable conventions of society.

 Disgusting used condoms and syringes littered the grounds.
-Drug-dealers overtly plied their trade in full view of passing public with little concern for consequences, while the sound of gun shots ringing out was so common, it was often met with complacency.
+Drug-dealers overtly plied their trade in full view of passing public with little concern for consequences, while the sound of gun shots were so common, it was often met with complacency.

 Luke surveyed the darkened street as he approached the parked vehicle, wondering why the vic was parked out here.
 Half way to the vehicle he was met by the uniform officer who called him down.